carvel-dev/carvel/site/content/vendir/docs/v0.40.x/vendir-spec.md

         name: my-image-auth
       # specify wether to skip TLS verification; defaults to false (optional;v0.18.0+)
       dangerousSkipTLSVerify: false
+      # specify the response timeout in seconds for imgpkg when querying the registry; defaults to 30 (optional; v0.40.0+)
+      responseHeaderTimeout: 30

     # fetches imgpkg bundle from an image registry (optional; v0.16.0+)
     imgpkgBundle: